djkaty/Il2CppInspector/README.md

                               alphanumeric order

   --unity-version             Version of Unity used to create the input files, if known.
 Used to enhance Python, C++ and JSON output.
 If not specified, a close match will be inferred automatically.

+  --plugins                   Specify options for plugins.
+Enclose each plugin's configuration in quotes as follows: --plugins "pluginone --option1 value1 --option2 value2" "plugintwo --option...".
+Use --plugins <name> to get help on a specific plugin

   --help                      Display this help screen.